seancfoley/IPAddress/ipaddress.md

 #### General String Methods

-The methods `toCanonicalString` and `toCompressedString` are available for any address or address section.
+The canonical string and compressed string are available from any address or address section.

-The methods `toHexString` and `toNormalizedString` are available for any address component, including segments and sections.
+The normalized string and hexadecimal string are available from any address component, including segments and sections.

 &#8203;